Robert Bache Smith

-Born in Chicago, Smith began his career apprenticing with the famed vaudeville duo Weber and Fields.
+Born in Chicago, Smith began his career apprenticing with the famed vaudeville duo Weber and Fields at the Weber and Fields' Broadway Music Hall.
 He most notably wrote the lyrics to “Come Down, Ma Evenin' Star” from Weber and Fields' Twirly Whirly (1902; famously sung by Lillian Russell).
 He went on to write libretti for operettas and lyrics for musicals, including such works as Fantana (1905), The Spring Maid (1910), Sweethearts (1913), and Angel Face (1919).
 His last work was The Girl in the Spotlight (credited as Richard Bruce) in 1920.
 He died in New York City at the age of 76.